WMS Industries: Golden age of arcade games

-Taking note of Atari's success with Pong in 1972, Williams decided to enter the fledgling coin-operated arcade video game industry.
+Taking note of Atari, Inc.'s success with Pong in 1972, Williams decided to enter the fledgling coin-operated arcade video game industry.
 After preliminary negotiations with Magnavox, it subcontracted the Magnetic Corporation of America to create its first arcade video game Paddle-Ball.
 In 1974, the company was reincorporated as Williams Electronics, Inc. In 1980, Seeburg, facing bankruptcy, sold Williams to Louis Nicastro, who, with his son Neil, would take the company public and run it for over two decades.

 Williams developed its own breakthrough hit with the release of 1981's Defender, whose gameplay, horizontal scrolling, and dynamic color influenced many subsequent games.
 It was followed by a sequel in the same year, Stargate, and a group of popular and influential titles: Joust, Robotron: 2084, Sinistar, and the licensed Moon Patrol.
 With the exception of Sinistar, these were widely ported to home systems by external developers and publishers including Atari.

 After Dragon's Lair popularized LaserDisc video games in 1983, Williams created the LaserDisc/computer graphics hybrid racing game Star Rider which lost, or contributed to a loss of, $50 million for the company.

 In 1988, Williams acquired Bally/Midway, the consolidated amusement games subsidiary of longtime competitor Bally Manufacturing, which left the business to concentrate on casinos.
 Midway saw strong sales in the early 1990s with a number of successful arcade games, including Mortal Kombat and NBA Jam.
+In 1994, the company acquired Tradewest, which it renamed Williams Entertainment, to publish home ports of Midway arcade games.
+Two years later, WMS acquired Atari Games from Time Warner.
+That same year, all video game operations were consolidated under Midway, with Atari Games becoming Midway Games West and Williams Entertainment becoming Midway Home Entertainment, while all pinball rights remained with WMS under the Williams brand.